Accessibility

 Park Brochure

-The park brochure is available in a variety of formats, including audio description and braille.
+The park brochure is available to download in a vaiety of formats, including audio description and braille.

 Service Animals

-A service animal is allowed on trails and in park facilities if the animal has been trained to do work or perform tasks for the benefit of an individual with a disability.
-Under the ADA, Americans with Disabilities Act, "therapy animals" providing emotional support do not qualify as service animals.
-Note that pets are not allowed inside buildings, on trails, or in the backcountry even when these areas are snow covered.
+Under the Americans with Disabilities Act, service animals are allowed on trails and in park facilities if the animal has been trained to do work or perform tasks for the benefit of an individual with a disability.
+Therapy animals providing emotional support do not qualify as service animals.
+Pets are not allowed inside buildings, on trails, or in the backcountry.
 Learn more about service animals in national parks.

 A cloudy day over Mount Rainier.
 A paved path winds through a meadow.